es3a10/aula_creativa/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Aula Creativa: Desarrollando una competencia de nuestro tiempo
+Aula Creativa: Desarrollando una competencia de nuestro tiempo  (Borrador --> TO DO)
 ==============================================================

 La Creatividad es una de las características más relevantes de la infancia y olvidadas durante mucho tiempo